ITINordic/fhir-adapter-server-config/README.md

 sudo ufw allow from 192.168.0.53 to any port 8080
 ```

+Make sure the adapter is pointing to the correct hapi fhir both in the application.yml and scripts
 ***Voila! you can restart the adapter conainter and follow the logs***